-Join Aaron Quigley for an in-depth discussion in this video Adding shapes, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Adding shapes, part of Learning Captivate 8.

 In addition to adding images to our slides, we can also add shapes.
 Shapes are a great way to create a background, let's say, for another image.
 In this video, we're going to go ahead and add the university logo in the upper right hand corner.
 Now the university logo has some blue in it, and so if I just put it directly on top of this blue box, it wouldn't look very good.
 In order to help the logo stand out, I'm going to create a white rectangle with rounded corners that we can place our logo on.
 If you're just joining us, you can pick up with this movie by opening up the adding shapes starting Captivate 8 project in the chapter two folder of the exercise files.